corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ### Recommended Companion Mods

 * [Colony Designation: Ecumenopolis Commercial](https://steamcommunity.com/sharedfiles/filedetails/?id=2597129991) to add a trade-focused colony designation and district to ecumenopolis worlds
-* [Specialist Subject: Mercatorum](https://steamcommunity.com/sharedfiles/filedetails/?id=2962066593) add a trade-focused specialist subject that will benefit from more sources of trade
+* [Specialist Subject: Mercatorum](https://steamcommunity.com/sharedfiles/filedetails/?id=2962066593) adds a trade-focused specialist subject that will benefit from more sources of trade

 ## Known Issues